abledaccess/FOCUS/README.md

 ## About

 What do you do when you want/ need to use a website with a keyboard and there aren't styles to indicate what you are tabbing to on a page?
 You implement FOCUS, that what!
-This is, of course, my way of saying this solution is what I rely on when performing accessibility assessments.
+Which is, of course, a way of saying this solution is what I rely on when performing accessibility assessments.
 In fact, it's nothing more.

 On with it!
-FOCUS, quite simply, is a "user defined style sheet" that allows a user to use a set of "styles" that your web browser will obey above all other styles declared by any web sites creator.
-Styles that give the :focus pseudo-element a dramatic appearance to give a user definite indication of what is actually focused on a webpage.
+FOCUS, quite simply, is a "user defined style sheet" that allows a user to use a set of "styles" that your web browser will obey above all other styles declared by any web sites author(s).
+Styles that give the :focus pseudo-element an obvious indication of what is actually being focused on a webpage.

+### :focus-visible and backwards compatibility

+[Read this](https://www.tpgi.com/focus-visible-and-backwards-compatibility/) (I'm still testing this *be aware*)

 ## How to...